Introduction to technical analysis charts

 How to read a candlestick chart

-Candlestick charts show price action using three distinct parts: the candlestick’s color, real body and wicks.
+Candlestick charts show price action using three distinct parts: the candlestick’s colour, real body and wicks.

-A candlestick’s color tells you whether the price action over the period was bullish or bearish.
+A candlestick’s colour tells you whether the price action over the period was bullish or bearish.

 - A green candlestick denotes upward movement – meaning that the closing price was higher than the opening price.